dcblack/dcblack.github.io/FabulousFasters/index.md

 Also, I formally introduced a bit more structure to the meeting format.
 I hope you like this; however, I am open to suggestions.
 See above.

-Finally, the [Saturday Review](https://dcblack.github.io/FabulousFasters/SaturdayReview.html) will continue as is.
+Finally, the [Book Review](https://dcblack.github.io/FabulousFasters/BookReview.html) will continue as is.
 Its primary focus is review; however, I would like a quick one-minute status & goal to be part of it.
 So, the format is similar but with a different emphasis.